 The past tense

-Now, you might ask yourself what you need to do if you want to use these verbs in the past tense.
-Also this is not very complicated, as you will see in the following.
+Now, you might ask yourself what you must do to use these verbs in the past tense.
+Also, this is not very complicated, as you will see in the following.

 Präteritum (Simple Past)

-Also, in simple past, these verbs do not have any crazy exceptions, and therefore, you can form the usual version.
+Also, in the simple past, these verbs do not have any crazy exceptions, and therefore, you can form the standard version.

 ich kopierte